 The City Center Partnership (CCP) works to implement the City Center Renaissance Plan and uphold a vibrant City Center through programs and initiatives that help attract increased investment, customers, employees and residents.
 A key partner in these undertakings are our volunteer committees.
-Our standing committees that undertake the majority of projects are:
+Our standing committees and the projects they oversee are:

 Front Street Connectivity Plan